vortexmakes/RKH/doc/readme.txt

 \n \b Application

-Next, should be created the configuration file \c rkhcfg.h to be included within the application directory.
+Next, should be created the configuration file \b rkhcfg.h to be included within the application directory.
 See \ref cfg section for more information.
 This file is mandatory and it's used by RKH.